A Survey on LLM-as-a-Judge: Background and Method

 \section{Background and Method}

-The ability of LLMs to mimic human reasoning and evaluate specific inputs against a set of predefined rules has paved the way for "LLM-as-a-Judge."
-Their scalability, adaptability, and cost-effectiveness make them well-suited for managing a growing number of evaluative tasks that were traditionally done by humans.
+The capacity of LLMs to emulate human reasoning and evaluate specific inputs against a set of predefined rules has paved the way for "LLM-as-a-Judge."
+Existing studies indicate that LLM's scalability, adaptability, and cost-effectiveness make them well-suited for a growing number of evaluative tasks that were traditionally done by humans.
 These abilities are key in utilizing LLMs flexibly across various evaluation scenarios and objectives.
-The adoption of LLM-as-a-Judge has progressed rapidly.
+As a result, the adoption of LLM in evaluation has progressed rapidly in practice.
 Initially, the primary focus of LLMs was on language generation and comprehension.
-With advancements in training paradigms like Reinforcement Learning from Human Feedback (RLHF)~\cite{rlhf}, LLMs became more aligned with human values and reasoning processes.
-This alignment has allowed LLMs to transition from generative tasks to evaluative roles.
-At its core, LLM-as-a-Judge refers to the use of LLMs to evaluate objects, actions, or decisions based on predefined rules, criteria, or preferences.
-It encompasses a broad spectrum of roles, including: \textbf{Graders}~\citep{trung2024reft}, \textbf{Evaluators/Assessors}~\citep{li2024salad,zhang2024evaluating}, \textbf{Critics}~\citep{ke2024critiquellm,xiong2024llava,agentq}, \textbf{Verifiers}~\citep{deductive_verification,nips_reflexion,speculative_rag}, \textbf{Examiners}~\citep{lm-as-an-examiner}, \textbf{Reward/Ranking Models}~\citep{shi2024language,llava_rlhf,wizardmath,yuan2023rrhf}, etc.
+With advancements in training paradigms like Reinforcement Learning from Human Feedback (RLHF)~\cite{ouyang2022training}, LLMs became increasingly aligned with human values and reasoning processes.
+This alignment has allowed LLMs to transition from generative tasks to evaluation.
+At its core, LLM-as-a-Judge denotes the use of LLMs to evaluate objects, actions, or decisions based on predefined rules, criteria, or preferences.
+It encompasses a broad spectrum of roles, including: \textbf{Graders}~\citep{trung2024reft,raft}, \textbf{Evaluators/Assessors}~\citep{salad_bench,zhang2024evaluating}, \textbf{Critics}~\citep{ke2024critiquellm,xiong2024llava,agentq}, \textbf{Verifiers}~\citep{deductive_verification,nips_reflexion,speculative_rag}, \textbf{Examiners}~\citep{lm-as-an-examiner}, \textbf{Reward/Ranking Models}~\citep{qwen-math-reward-model,llava_rlhf,wizardmath,yuan2023rrhf}, etc.

-Currently, the definition of how to effectively use LLM-as-a-Judge for evaluation tasks is largely informal or vague, lacking clear and formal expression.
-Therefore, we will start with a formal definition of LLM-as-Evaluator as follows:
+Currently, the definition of how to effectively use LLM-as-a-Judge for evaluation tasks is largely informal or vague, lacking a clear and formal expression.
+Therefore, we will start with a formal definition of LLM-as-a-Judge as follows: